HenriEmanu/JS/Practice/07 listManagement/notes.md

-# Aperfeiçoando a resolução de problemas
+# Improving Problem Solving

-Perguntas a serem feitas:
+Questions to be asked:

-1. Quais os dados de entrada que terei? (inputs)
+1. What are the input data? (inputs)
-2. Quais as variáveis?
+2. What are the variables?
-3. Qual o caminho ideal? (fluxo ideal)
+3. What is the ideal path? (ideal flow)
-4. Qual(is) o(s) caminho(s) alternativo(s)? (fluxo alternativo)
+4. What are the alternative paths? (alternative flow)
-5. Quais tratamentos de dados preciso fazer? (estrutura de dados, funções)
+5. What data processing do I need to perform? (data structure, functions)
-6. Qual é a saída, ou quais os dados de saída, esperada? (outputs)
+6. What is the expected output, or what are the expected output data? (outputs)

-# Ferramentas da linguagem que abordaremos
+# Language Tools We Will Cover
-[] loop while
+[] while loop
-[] arrays e funções de arrays
+[] arrays and array functions
-[] condicional if/else
+[] if/else conditionals
 [] template literals (strings)